dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/connecting-gitlab.md

 | **Confidential** | ✔️ |
 | **Scopes** | ✔️ api |

-Note, if you're a dbt Cloud single tenant customer, you'll need to replace **cloud.getdbt.com** with the hostname of your dbt Cloud instance.
+dbt Cloud single tenant customers need to replace **cloud.getdbt.com** with the hostname of your dbt Cloud instance.

 The application form in GitLab should look as follows when completed: